Thinking of You (Katy Perry song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Thinking of You" attained moderate success.
 The song debuted on the US Billboard component chart Bubbling Under Hot 100 at number five.
 Three weeks later, it entered the primary Hot 100 chart at number 79; having climbed to number 50 in the following week.
 It rose fifteen spots one week after, giving the track the title of "Greatest Digital Gainer" for that chart issue.
 The following week, it reached a peak of number 29, where it stayed for more two weeks.
 By the seventh week spent on the chart, the song moved to number 31; from there on, it started plummeting down the chart.
 Following a chart progression of 34– 44– 51– 55– 67– 68– 84, it left the chart at number 91 on the May 9 chart issue.
 "Thinking of You" has sold 1.1 million copies in the United States as of January 2015.

 Internationally, commercial outcomes for "Thinking of You" were likewise modest.
 In Europe, the song received moderate success.
 The song debuted at number 63 on the UK Singles Chart.
 After seven weeks on the chart, the song peaked at number 27.
 The song peaked at 38 on the Irish Singles Chart.
-In France, the song was much more successful, debuting at number 11 on the singles chart, and stayed in the charts for 32 weeks.
+In France, the song was much more successful, debuting at number 11 on the singles chart, and stayed in the charts for 32 weeks, becoming her third top twenty and her second longest-running song after "I Kissed A Girl".
 The song peaked at number 29 on the Swedish Singles Chart and number 14 on the Italian Singles Chart.
 In Brazil the song peaked at number one and stayed there for several weeks, partly due to the use of the song in the Emmy-winning soap opera India – A Love Story.
 In Australia, the song debuted at number 34 on the Australian Singles Chart, which was its peak position.
 The single stayed in the charts for six weeks.